tinganho/balanced-storage/README.md

     }
 }
 ```
-The bove code does not pass the check, because there is no matching `off` toogle.
+The above code does not pass the compiler check, because there is no matching `off` toogle.
 Also the code causes a memory leak.

-### Inheritance
 Just adding the call expression `this.subView.removeUser()` below, will match our `on` toogle.
 Now, on the same scope we have a matching `on` and `off` toogles.
-So the compiler will compile the following code, also the code causes no memory leaks:
+So the compiler will compile the following code.
+Also, the code, causes no memory leaks:
 ```typescript
 class SuperView {
     showSubView() {